sergueyarellano/tddpractice/docs/b.part3.md

 ```

 > Remember to implement more cases or assertions.
-We checked only the first element, you should check at least 2 and make cases to handle errors.
+We checked only the first element, you should check at least two and make cases to handle errors.

 My implementation for this would be: